MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 * Import your card content into your code file where your command handler exists: `import myCard from "./adaptiveCards/myCard.json"`.

-* In your `handleCommandReceived` API, use `MessageBuilder.attachAdaptiveCardWithoutData` or `MessageBuilder.attachAdaptiveCard` to build a bot message activity with the Adaptive Card and return the message. `return MessageBuilder.attachAdaptiveCardWithoutData(myCard);`.
+* In your `handleCommandReceived` API, use `MessageBuilder.attachAdaptiveCardWithoutData` or `MessageBuilder.attachAdaptiveCard` to build a bot message activity with the Adaptive Card and return the message `return MessageBuilder.attachAdaptiveCardWithoutData(myCard);`.

 > [!NOTE]
-> If you need to send an Adaptive Card with dynamic data, see [placeholder for link to the section in the doc].
+> For more information on how to build command and response using Adaptive card with dynamic content, see this [section](#how-to-build-command-response-using-adaptive-card-with-dynamic-content).

 <br>